DOI-ONRR/doi-extractives-data/_states/WY.md

 state_revenue: |
     Revenue from natural resource extraction on federal, state, and private land is a primary source of income for the state of Wyoming.
 state_revenue_sustainability: |
-    Natural resources provide a significant source of revenue for state and local governments in Wyoming.
-In 2014, the revenue streams outlined on this page contributed $641M to the state’s general fund, almost half of the state’s total general fund revenues.
-The total contributions from the revenue streams identified in the graph below only represent natural resource revenues not previously earmarked for other purposes.
-The portion of natural resource revenues earmarked for other purposes are automatically distributed according to statute and include distributions to fund education, construction, counties, and cities.

-    These figures, and the graph below, reflect revenues at the state level; revenue sustainability considerations are magnified at the local level.
-You can read more about the impact of natural resources at a local level in USEITI’s county case studies.
-To read more about the impact of extractives income on Wyoming’s general fund, including future projections, see the latest report from Wyoming’s Consensus Revenue Estimating Group (CREG).

-    Over the last ten years, Wyoming’s general fund revenues from the extractive industries have doubled from $315M to $640M.
-The percentage of total general fund revenues from extraction has also increased 8% in that time, fluctuating between a low of 33% in 2009 and a high of 46% in 2014.
-Severance tax revenues hold particular importance for Wyoming, accounting for between a fifth and a quarter of all general fund revenues.
+    In 2014, natural resource revenue streams contributed almost half of the state’s total general fund revenues.
+Over the last decade, Wyoming’s general fund revenues from extractive industries have doubled from $315 million to $640 million, and the percentage of total general fund revenues from extraction has increased 8%, fluctuating between a low of 33% (in 2009) and a high of 46% (in 2014).
+Severance tax revenues hold particular importance for Wyoming, accounting for between up to a quarter of general fund revenues.

+    To read more about the impact of revenue from the extractive industries on Wyoming’s general fund, including future projections, see reports produced by Wyoming's [Consensus Revenue Estimating Group](http://eadiv.state.wy.us/creg/creg.html).
 state_tax_expenditures: |
     Wyoming does not report information on total tax expenditures, and does not have tax expenditures associated with oil and gas.
 state_disbursements: |